phillipadsmith/2014.phillipadsmith.com/_posts/2014-03-07-email-is-alive-and-well.md

 Curious to hear your thoughts, comments, case studies, and so on.
 You can drop a note here in the comments, or find me on [Twitter](http://twitter.com/phillipadsmith).
 And of course, you can always [e-mail me](/about/#contact).

+[^tag]: I've updated the post to correct the fact that Asana co-founder [Dustin Moskovitz](http://twitter.com/moskov) did not actually say "E-mail's about to die," and that Wired simply gave the article that title.
+Moskovitz pointed out that he's not quoted as saying that, and in fact only believes that e-mail has reached "peak importance."
+Conversation on Twitter [here](https://twitter.com/phillipadsmith/status/442033518592278528).